sethkrasnianski/alias/README.md

 # alias
 This README contains the latest documentation to setup Project Alias on a Raspberry Pi A+.

+## Pi HAT

+If you choose to not modify the shell for using a plug-in power supply cable, you can skip on to the next section.
+However, if you're hard wiring the power source onto the GPIO header pins of your Pi HAT, then you'll need this [schematic](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/#schematic-online-viewer).
+The schematic will show you the role of each pin on the header.
+The top left most pins are where you'll need to focus.
+On the first row, the first pin will supply power to the Pi HAT, so solder your hot wire there.
+Skip two pins to the right that will be the pin you solder your ground wire to.

 ## Configuring Your Pi To Use Alias

 ### SD Card & Pi OS